The art you make while you travel is the best art in the world. Yeah, I said it. Of course figuring out how to pack art supplies is the challenge.

 Now that you know what to pack, how do keep your supplies organized and your t-shirts unsoiled?

-The Tortuga line of packing cubes are ideal for storing and organizing your art supplies.
-The large cube (6.6L) is great for oversized sketch pads, moleskines, and large brushes, but the two smaller cubes (3.3L) are ideal for travel-sized supplies.
+The Outbreaker line of packing cubes are ideal for storing and organizing your art supplies.
+The large cube is great for oversized sketch pads, moleskines, and large brushes, and the two smaller cubes are ideal for travel-sized supplies.

 Keep your colored pencils in their tins, along with a quart-sized bag of watercolor, or gouache, paint all in one convenient spot.
 I pack all my pens, moleskines, paint, and tools like small ruler and scissors in one packing cube, and it works great.